Languages of Sweden: History

-For most of its history, Sweden was a larger country than today.
+For several centuries, Sweden was a larger country than today.
 At its height in 1658, the Swedish Empire spread across what is currently Finland and Estonia and into parts of Poland, Russia, Latvia, Germany, Denmark, and Norway.
 Hence, Sweden's linguistic landscape has historically been very different from its current context.

 Swedish evolved from Old Norse around the 14th and 15th century.
 Swedish dialects were generally much more diverse in the past than they are today.
 Since the 20th century, Standard Swedish has prevailed throughout the country.
-The Scandinavian languages constitute a dialectal continuum and some of the traditional Swedish dialects could equally be described as Danish (Scanian) or Norwegian dialects (Jämtlandic).
+The Scandinavian languages can be considered to constitute a dialectal continuum and some of the traditional Swedish dialects such as (Jämtlandic) are similar to Norwegian dialects.

 Finnish was the majority language of Sweden's eastern parts, though it was almost exclusively a spoken language.
 Parts of Finland are also home to a significant Swedish-speaking minority, including Åland, many of whom speak the Finland Swedish dialect.
 Finnish became a minority language in western Sweden as many Finnish speakers migrated there for economic reasons.

 Estonian was the language of the majority in Swedish Estonia but the province, like Finland, hosted a Swedish-speaking minority and a more significant minority of Germans.

 In medieval Sweden, the Low German language played an important role as a commercial language, serving as the lingua franca of the Hanseatic league.
 As such, Low German influenced Swedish and other languages in the region considerably.
 In medieval Stockholm, half the population were Low German speakers.
 Low German was also spoken in the 17th-century Swedish territories along the southern Baltic Coast in Swedish Pomerania, Bremen-Verden, Wismar and Wildeshausen, as well as by the Baltic Germans in Estonia and Swedish Livonia.
 Livonia was also inhabited by Latvians, Estonians and Livonians.

 In Swedish Ingria, Finnish, Ingrian and Votian were spoken along with Swedish.

 Latin, as the language of the Catholic Church, was introduced to Sweden with the Christianization of Sweden, around AD 1000.
 As in most of Europe, Latin remained the lingua franca and scholarly language of the educated communities for centuries in Sweden.
 For instance, Carl Linnaeus's most famous work, Systema Naturae, published in 1735, was written in Latin.